 What is a pelvic exam?

-A pelvic exam is a way for healthcare providers to look for signs of illness or disease in a woman's body.
-The word "pelvic" refers to the organs in the pelvis.
-The exam is used to look at a woman's:
+A pelvic exam is a way for healthcare providers to look for signs of illness or disease in your body.
+The word “pelvic” refers to the organs in your pelvis.
+The exam is used to look at your:

-- Cervix (opening from the vagina to the uterus).
+- Cervix (opening from your vagina to your uterus).

-- Vagina (stretchy canal that connects the uterus and the cervix).
+- Vagina (stretchy canal that connects your uterus and cervix).

-- Fallopian tubes (tubes that carry eggs to the womb).
+- Fallopian tubes (tubes that carry eggs to your uterus).

 - Ovaries (glands that produce eggs).

 - Rectum (the chamber that connects your colon to your anus).